therealkuma/capstone_project/README.md

-# Capstone_Project: Crypto Dashboard
+# Capstone_Project: Crypto Wallet Dashboard

 ## Purpose
 To build a one stop platform for crypto investors to review historical to current trends for different crypto currencies.
 The users will also be able to conduct correlation between different currencies and make investment decisions.
+The investor will then be able to

 ## Tools used
-Python and Streamlit
+Python, Streamlit, Web3 and Ganache

 ## Definitions
 1. Bollinger Band: A Bollinger Band® is a technical analysis tool defined by a set of trendlines plotted two standard deviations (positively and negatively) away from a  simple moving average (SMA) of a security's price, but which can be adjusted to user preferences.